Suncorp Group Limited (SNMCY) To Go Ex-Dividend on February 17th

-Suncorp Group Limited (OTCMKTS:SNMCY) declared a dividend on Tuesday, February 15th, investing.com reports.
-Investors of record on Friday, February 18th will be given a dividend of 0.1433 per share on Friday, April 8th.
+Suncorp Group Limited (OTCMKTS:SNMCY) announced a dividend on Tuesday, February 15th, investing.com reports.
+Stockholders of record on Friday, February 18th will be given a dividend of 0.1433 per share on Friday, April 8th.
 This represents a dividend yield of 5.42%.
 The ex-dividend date of this dividend is Thursday, February 17th.

 - Get a free copy of the StockNews.com research report on Suncorp Group (SNMCY)